ANUJT65/bharatkelaadlokenaam/README.md

 ## (For low latency research details scroll down, we have a great innovation)

-## **UNIQUENESS**
-1. **Lower Internet Consumption:** Provides remote online classes using just 60-100 MB of data per hour, significantly less than the typical 600 MB-1 GB.
-2. **Adaptive Learning Quiz Module:** Developed an adaptive learning quiz system where the difficulty of the next question is determined by the accuracy of previously answered questions.
-3. **Individual Attention and Counseling:** Focus on weaker students through engagement, score, and attendance analytics.
-Offers 1-to-1 counseling by teachers and doubt sessions.
-4. **Visualization of Key Concepts:** Generation of images related to key concepts taught in the video, helping students visualize key points.
-5. **After-Class Comprehensive Notes:** Streamlined post-lecture review with AI-generated class notes, mind maps, and flowcharts.
-6. **Doubts Assistant and Career Guidance Companion:**
-   - **Chatbot:** Introduce a RAG-based chatbot trained on platform content to swiftly address student queries.
-   - **Career Guidance AI Avatar:** Helps students in choosing careers and assists in personality development.

 ## OUR RESEARCH ON LOW LATENCY VIDEO STREAMING